Sammyalhashe/Neovim_config/vim-agenda/agenda.md

 # vim-agenda/vim-agenda.md
 DONE: organize files into standard vim plugin mode
 NOTE: Add an `autocmd` where if the standard agenda is closed, the buffer is also deleted
+DONE: update the regex to it recognizes bullet points and keeps only the text
+TODO: ask the user whether they would like to look for TODO, DONE, or ALL